Career Fairs brings together students, alumni and employers for networking, recruiting and career conversations.

-When you do so, thank the representative for their time, and reference something you learned during your conversation, or discuss the next steps you plan to make as a result of the interaction.
-Our networking guide provides helpful information about how to network authentically and effectively.
+If you receive a business card, send an email, or call to establish contact.
+When you follow up, thank the contact for their time and reference something you learned during your conversation or the next steps you plan to make because of the interaction.

 Want to keep track of employers that you met at the fair?
 Handshake allows you to "follow" employers you are interested in.
 Once you follow an employer, you will be notified when they post jobs, host events, or attend fairs at Princeton University.